 The proposed station will be designed to minimise generation of grey water with a further objective of no grey water output.
-It is accepted, however, that during construction and initial operation there may be some grey water discharge.

-Grey water will be discharged to a designated area on the lee-side of Utsteinen Ridge where there is a naturally formed fissure between the rock outcrop and permanent ice (randkluft).
+All grey water will be filtered and treated at the station before disposal to a designated area on the lee-side of Utsteinen Ridge where there is a naturally formed fissure between the rock outcrop and permanent ice (randkluft).
 Discharge sites will be marked and the locations recorded.
-Care will be taken that no grey water discharges are made in the vicinity of wildlife or onto ice-free surfaces.

-All grey water will be filtered at the station before disposal to remove solid material.
 Residues from filtration will be collected and removed from Antarctica.
-Due to the use of the 'randkluft', there will be no surface discharge of grey water either to the snow surface or to exposed rock outcrops.
-Discharging grey water into the 'randkluft' will contain it in a restricted area where it will freeze.
-Section 4.3 shows that there is limited ice movement and discharged grey water is unlikely to be transported to other areas.
-An overview of the expected effluent quality of the grey water is given in Section 12, Table 12.3.
+Due to the use of the 'randkluft', there will be no surface discharge of treated water either to the snow surface or to exposed rock outcrops.
+Discharging treated water into the 'randkluft' will contain it in a restricted area where it will freeze.
+Treated water will be discharged through an insulated pipe to a depth beyond which the surrounding ice remains permanently frozen.
+There will be local thawing as treated water is discharged but this is unlikely to have any effect on the rock face of the 'randkluft'.
+Section 4.3 shows that there is limited ice movement and discharged water is unlikely to be transported to other areas.
+An overview of the expected effluent quality of the treated water is given in Section 12, Table 12.3.

-The direct effect of grey water disposal will be contamination of the underlying snow and ice.
-Grey water will have a local scope and low intensity but a long-term persistence and is therefore assessed to be of low-medium importance.
+The direct effect of treated water disposal will be contamination of the underlying snow and ice.
+Treated water will have a local scope and low intensity but a long-term persistence and is therefore assessed to be of low-medium importance.
 Contaminated ice may eventually flow to the coast over a period of tens of thousands of years, where it will be diluted and dispersed as it enters the marine environment.
 The indirect and cumulative effect will be the spread of the contaminated area and a reduction in scientific value of the contaminated ice.

-The station design will specify no grey water output.
+The station design will specify no treated water output.
 This will be achieved by two processes.
 The first is to reduce the water requirement of the station by only using consumer units that have low to extremely low water needs.
 Second, all grey water output will be collected, treated and, as far as practicable, recycled.
 The recycled water will be used for non-potable applications.

-It is recognised that technologies for zero grey water output are still relatively unproven.
-During construction and the initial period of operation, all grey water will be collected, filtered and treated as far as practicable but there will be a limited grey water discharge.
+It is recognised that technologies for zero water output are still relatively unproven.
+During construction and the initial period of operation, all grey water will be collected, filtered and treated as far as practicable but there will be a limited treated water discharge.
 The construction camp will be organised so that grey water is collected at designated locations for filtering and treatment before disposal.